jamiedumont/hugo-jamiedumont.co.uk/content/fixed/about.md

 ---
-date: '2017-01-04T00:00:00Z'
+date: 2017-01-04 00:00:00 +0000
 title: About

 ---

-I design and build websites, using Elixir, Javascript and a lovely little CMS called Statamic.
-I'm CTO at [Bikesoup](http://www.bikesoup.com), and have undertaken a complete rebuild of their magazine and marketplace.
+I design and build websites, mainly using Elixir, Javascript or a lovely little CMS called Statamic.

 I believe that good things take time.
 Websites *(much like a business)* should be built to be durable, sustainable and reliable.
 Anything else makes their creators/owners lives a misery.